inductiva/inductiva/inductiva/tasks/README.md

 # Tasks

 The **Inductiva API** client provides the ability to run complex simulations and contains easy-to-use tools to manage them.
-Each simulation submitted - with `scenario.simulate()` or `simulation.run()` - runs asynchronously and the client unblocks returning a `Task` object that contains methods to manage the simulation.
+Each simulation submitted - with `scenario.simulate()` or `simulation.run()` - runs asynchronously and returns a `Task` object that contains methods to manage the simulation.

 Here, you'll learn: